sebkirche/pcurl/README.md

         Specify the maximum number of jump to explore from initial url.
         Default is 5.
 0 is equivalent to 'get all site'.

+    --no-command-file
+        In crawler mode (--recursive), pcurl writes the command line used for the run into a pcurl.txt file at the download root (honoring --directory-prefix), so the mirror can be reproduced later.
+Credentials embedded in the target URL are redacted unless --no-auth-redact is given.
+Use --no-command-file to disable the creation of that file.

     --no-host-directories
         Allow to disable the creation of a common ancestor named after the host name for all retrieved resources.